rainbow954/streamly-spark-examples/streamly-kafka-cassandra-logstash-mqtt/README.md

   }
 }
 output {
-  kafka {
+    mqtt {
-    topic_id => "greenspace-kafka-logstash" # Should be prefixed by your namespace bootstrap_servers => ["apps.streamly.io:29093"] # list of kafka nodes
+     host => "apps.streamly.io" # Mqtt host
+     port => 21883 # Mqtt port
+     topic => "greenspace/mqtt/topic" # Mqtt topic
+     username => "ci00jji37jfhq8q"  # Access key
+     password => "r30qwridiw8qkxj"  # Secret key
     }
 }
 ```

 ### 8. Submit your application
  - Go to Processing tab
  - Click on Add Application.
 A new application is created with name : `No Name`.
  - Provide a valid name for your application and click on Save icon.
 It should start with your namespace.
-In this example the name is `greenspace-kafka-cassandra-logstash-es`.
+In this example the name is `greenspace-kafka-cassandra-logstash-mqtt`.
- - Upload `logstash.conf`, `spark.properties` and `streamly-kafka-cassandra-logstash-kafka-0.0.1.jar` files
+ - Upload `logstash.conf`, `spark.properties` and `streamly-kafka-cassandra-logstash-mqtt-0.0.1.jar` files
  - Click on the Start icon

 ![streamly-kafka-cassanda-logstash-kafka][streamly-kafka-cassanda-logstash-kafka]